felixbouleau/runningconverter-com/README.md

 # Runningconversion.com

-A stupidly simple website to convert running pace between min/km and min/mi.
+A stupidly simple website to convert running paces and race times, available on https://www.runningconverter.com/.